gottacatchenall/ms_sampling_effort/manuscript.md

 @Stock2017LinFil].
-However, it is feasible this could induce too much noise for a interaction prediction model to detect the signal of interaction chance from to the latent properties of each species derived from the empirical network if the number of false-negatives in a dataset becomes too overwhelming,
+However, it is feasible this could induce too much noise for a interaction prediction model to detect the signal of interaction chance from to the latent properties of each species derived from the empirical network if the number of false-negatives in a dataset becomes too overwhelming.

 To test this, we use the same predictive model and dataset as in
 @Strydom2021RoaPre to predict a metaweb from various empirical slices of the